huzidev/stable-diffusion-api/readme.md

 This Node scirpt will runs the stable diffusion as API

+## Installation

+Run npm i to install all the available dependencies

 ## Steps

 1: Enable set COMMANDLINE_ARGS as set COMMANDLINE_ARGS=--api at webui-user.bat file in root folder of Stable diffusion.\